SDU-eScience/UCloud/infrastructure/wiki/README.md

 by an automatically generated ticket and decide what action must be taken.
 The generated support ticket will hold the documentation/comments.

-If the issue involves a user or a project the relevant PI/user will be notified.
+If the issue involves a user or an SDUCloud project the relevant user/PI will be notified.

 ## Internal Audits (sect.
 12.2.1)

-Each month https://cloud.sdu.dk be scanned and penetration tested by the security department at SDU.
+Each month https://cloud.sdu.dk is scanned and penetration tested by the security department at SDU.

----

-## Sections pending migration
+## Infrastructure

-The following sections are in the process of being migrated to new documents.
-They are left here as they have not yet been migrated.

 ### Development (sect.
 12.1.2)